seanwevans/TypeCrypt/docs/overview.md

 TypeCrypt is an experiment in **type-driven encryption**.
 Instead of relying solely on secret keys, ciphertexts are bound to a type description.
 Data encrypted under a type `T` can only be decrypted when the caller supplies a value that satisfies `T`.
 This ties access control directly to type checking and opens the door to novel compile‑time guarantees.

-The project is organized into three interoperating implementations:
+The project is organized into four interoperating implementations:

 - **Haskell – The Theory Branch**
   - Defines the canonical logic for type/value pairs and symbolic matching.